• Skip to primary navigation

 Nutrition Estimate

-Serving size is my estimate of a normal size unless stated otherwise.
-The number of servings per recipe is stated above.
-This is home cooking, and there are many variables.
+Serving size is my estimate of a normal size.
 All nutritional information are estimates and may vary from your actual results.
 To taste ingredients such as salt will be my estimate of the average used.

 Editor's Note: Originally published September 17, 2017.
 Updated with expanded options, refreshed photos, and a table of contents to help navigation.

-Molly and Lilly standing in green yard
+Molly and Lilly are standing in a green yard.

-More Beef Recipes
+More Best Recipes

 Comments